Woolfrey/woolfrey.github.io/pages/about.md

 My name is Jon.
 I have an affinity for solving complex problems.
 I'm a mechanic by trade , have a PhD in robotics , and am a [Lean Six Sigma](https://en.wikipedia.org/wiki/Lean_Six_Sigma) Black Belt.
 I'm also interested in topics such as design, philosophy, classical mechanics, (applied) mathematics, and science.
 My interests are diverse, but I think the common theme is my aptitude for raciocination (logical thinking), and spatial reasoning.

 I also like:
-- Good coffee :coffee:
+- Good coffee ☕
-- Books :books: (check out my reading list [here](/reading/))
+- Books 📚 (check out my reading list [here](/reading/))
-- Solving problems :jigsaw:
+- Solving problems 🧩
-- Optimisation :cyclone:
+- Optimisation 🌀
-- Board games :game_die::chess_pawn:
+- Board games 🎲♟️
-- Cats :cat2:
+- Cats 🐈

 I've also taken a liking to cooking in the past few years.

-> [!TIP]
-> You can get more details on my work experience & education [here](/cv/), or by clicking the link on the sidebar :arrow_left:
+> 🚨 You can get more details on my work experience & education [here](/cv/), or by clicking the link on the sidebar :arrow_left:

-### :hourglass_flowing_sand: A Bit of History
+### ⏳ A Bit of History

 I went to high school at St Mary's Cathedral College, Sydney (Australia) from 2000 to 2005.
 From 2001 onwards I chose Visual Arts as an elective.
 It was my favourite subject (and still is!).
 I also did Extension 1 English, and loved studying classic literature such Bram Stoker's _Dracula_, and Mary Shelley's _Frankenstein_ (hence my passion for reading).
 I also did Extension 1 Maths, though I didn't enjoy it so much.